prasunanand/gsoc_blog/sciruby_blog.md

 end
 ```

-NMatrix#[] and NMatrix#[]= are thus able to read and write the elements of a matrix.
+*NMatrix#[]* and *NMatrix#[]=* are thus able to read and write the elements of a matrix.
 NMatrix#MRI uses the @s object which stores the stride when the nmatrix is initialised.

-NMatrix#[] calls the #xslice operator which calls  #get_slice operator that use the stride to find out whether we are accessing a single element or multiple elements.
-If  there are multiple elements #dense_storage_get then returns an NMatrix object with the elements along the dimension.
+*NMatrix#[]* calls the *#xslice* operator which calls  *#get_slice* operator that use the stride to determine whether we are accessing a single element or multiple elements.
+If  there are multiple elements, *#dense_storage_get* returns an NMatrix object with the elements along the dimension.

-NMatrix-MRI differs from NMatrix-JRuby implementation as it makes sure that memory is properly utilized as the memory needs to be properly garbage collected.
+NMatrix-MRI differs from NMatrix-JRuby implementation as it makes sure that memory is properly utilized as the memory needs to be properly **garbage collected**.

 ```ruby
 def xslice(args)